-On its own initiative the court should not stop and stay the proceeding unless there is a very exceptional and justified reason, such as the court changing his judge so he needs time to study the case, or the file of the case being lost or needing to be reconstructed.
+On its own initiative the court should not stop and stay the proceeding unless there is a very exceptional and justified reason, such as the court changing its judge and he needs time to study the case, or the file of the case being lost or needing to be reconstructed.
 Parties are the only ones entitled to request the suspension of the proceeding in case they are negotiating a possible agreement.

-The proceeding can be also stopped in case of parties' inactivity, for example in case the claimant is requested by the court to bring a new defendant's address in order to serve the claim and the claimant does not do anything in this respect.
+ICLG TO: LITIGATION & DISPUTE RESOLUTION 2017 © Published and reproduced with kind permission by Global Legal Group Ltd, London The proceeding can be also stopped in case of parties' inactivity, for example in case the claimant is requested by the court to bring a new defendant's address in order to serve the claim and the claimant does not do anything in this respect.